 In this book, the Italian-based British designer, teacher and writer, James Clough, examines Italian signs within a historical perspective and from many standpoints.
 From the ornate Tuscan style of the 19th century to the eccentric letters of Art Nouveau, from the grandiose architectural lettering of the 1930s to the exquisite surviving examples of the old signwriters, from fascist ghost signs to lettering on manhole covers, Clough points out the highs and lows of this artistic expression as he takes readers on a fascinating lettering tour of Italy.

-Text and illustrations: James Clough
+Text and illustrations by James Clough

-Cover design: Luca Barcellona
+Cover design by Luca Barcellona

-Book design: Bunker
+Book design by Bunker

 12 × 8½”

 Available from 16 September 2015

 In the Press

 “There are now dozens of publications compiling images of lettering, signage and type in the wild, but Clough’s stands out for its vast and varied selection and insightful commentary”Creative Review